03 April 2020

 The singer performing the song is the winner of the Dag Scholarship.

-A copy of the lyrics MUST be submitted by email prior to the 25th May 2019 firstname.lastname@example.org or passed in at the head office prior to your audition.
+A copy of the lyrics MUST be submitted by email prior to the 22nd May 2020 firstname.lastname@example.org.

 40 Plus and 60 Plus entrants in this section are not eligible for the Senior Gold Guitar Overall Award.